fm4tt0s/ssl-pooch/README.md

 -u    : Resource URL to download the cert from
 ```

-- PEM certificates and SAML IdP Metadata XML Certificates (this last one is probably only useful to me) are supported.
+- PEM and DER certificates, and SAML IdP Metadata XML Certificates (this last one is probably only useful to me) are supported.

 ### Example
 ```